Featured in...

 Reviews shown are for Loans Warehouse.
 Search powered by Loans Warehouse.

-What are the best home improvement loan rates?
+What are the lowest rates?

 At the time of writing and subject to change, the lowest interest rates on home improvement loans are found for loans between £7,500 and £15,000 – sometimes as much as £19,950.
 There is a selection of high street banks and online banks advertising representative interest rates below 3%

-The best place to get a home improvement loan
+The best place to get one

 Our research – which is time-sensitive and can change – suggests that the best places to find the cheapest home improvement loans are with the UK’s most established high-street banks and online supermarket banks.
 Many of these advertise representative examples below or just above 3% for certain loan amounts.